-- (A) In addition to regular Standing Committee members, the President-elect may appoint up to two advisory members of each committee as the President-elect deems advisable. - (B) Advisory members are entitled to attend committee meetings, serve on subcommittees, participate in discussion, and receive copies of notices and minutes of committee meetings, and all other communications sent to committee members. - (C) Advisory members are not eligible to vote (except upon special approval of the Board) but are eligible to receive reimbursement for expenses.
-Their attendance may not be included to determine any quorum. - (D) Advisory members serve until the annual meeting following their appointment.
-They may not be reappointed after serving three successive one-year terms until the expiration of at least a one-year period. - (E) Advisory members may, at any time and at the pleasure of the President, be appointed to regular committee status if that appointment does not cause the committee to exceed the maximum number of regular members as set in accordance with this Policy Manual. - (F) To be eligible to serve as an advisory member, a lawyer must be a licensed Texas attorney in good standing and residing in the State of Texas.
+(A) In addition to regular Standing Committee members, the President-elect may appoint up to two advisory members of each committee as the President-elect deems advisable.
+On the Pattern Jury Charge and Real Estate Forms Committees, up to four advisory members may be appointed to each of these committees as the President-elect deems advisable.

+(B) Advisory members are entitled to attend committee meetings, serve on subcommittees, participate in discussion, and receive copies of notices and minutes of committee meetings, and all other communications sent to committee members.

+(C) Advisory members are not eligible to vote (except upon special approval of the Board) but are eligible to receive reimbursement for expenses.
+Their attendance may not be included to determine any quorum.

+(D) Advisory members serve until the annual meeting following their appointment.
+They may not be reappointed after serving three successive one-year terms until the expiration of at least a one-year period.

+(E) Advisory members may, at any time and at the pleasure of the President, be appointed to regular committee status if that appointment does not cause the committee to exceed the maximum number of regular members as set in accordance with this Policy Manual.

+(F) To be eligible to serve as an advisory member, a lawyer must be a licensed Texas attorney in good standing and residing in the State of Texas.